fer15hdez/Note/Git/Git.md

 git push -u origin main

- git clone https://github.com/libgit2/libgit2 **Clone the hold repository**
+ git clone https://github.com/libgit2/libgit2 **Clone the whole repository**
- git clone https://github.com/libgit2/libgit2 name_directory **Clone the hold repository in diferent directory "name_directory"**
+ git clone https://github.com/libgit2/libgit2 name_directory **Clone the whole repository in diferent directory "name_directory"**
  git status #Show the status of each file
  git add path_file or path_dir **Tracked file.
 Is ready to commit to repository.
 If is a path_dir all file and dir will be Tracked.**
  git remote -v **Show all the remote repository that are cloned.**